mdkosari/visual-ICP/README.md

 <br>

 ## Visual ICP
 Iterative closest point (ICP is an algorithm employed to minimize the difference between two clouds of points.
-ICP is often used to reconstruct 2D or 3D surfaces from different scans, to localize robots and achieve optimal path planning (especially when wheel odometry is unreliable due to slippery terrain), to co-register bone models, et
+The project is to calculate points with the algorithm and visual display to compare the performance of the algorithm

 ## Operations:

  * [.]Create a Random Matrix